 - 1 egg

-- 1 tsp almond extract vanilla extract works if you don’t have almond extract on hand – if you can grab the almond extract I highly recommend it though!
-It really makes the flavor pop!
+- 1 tsp almond extract Vanilla extract works if you donโt have almond extract on hand.

-- Jam of your choosing for the middle of the cookie – you won’t need more than a couple tablespoons.
+- Jam of your choosing for the middle of the cookie โ you you'll need a good 1/4 cup or so depending on how big you make the "thumbprints"

 Instructions

-- Put everything but the egg and almond extract in the food processor and blend to combine.
+- Put everything but the egg and almond extract in the food processor and blend to until you get a sandy texture.

-- Add the egg and almond extract and blend though until the dough forms a ball.
+- Add the egg and almond extract and blend through until the dough forms a ball.
+This takes a little bit – be patient!

 - Bake at 350 degrees for 15 minutes.
 Check them around the 10 minute mark in case our ovens run differently.